 If you think the point that’s indicated on your payslip doesn’t reflect all your service, you should contact DES Primary Payroll at firstname.lastname@example.org and ask them to review your scale point.

-If you believe you have sufficient service, you should still apply – the incremental points are used as a proxy for service, and you will not be penalised if your progression was incorrectly delayed.
+If you believe you have sufficient service, you should still apply – the incremental points are used as a proxy for service, and you will not be penalised if your progression was incorrectly delayed by payroll.

 Your earnings for the year to date will be printed on your payslip.

 If you have been employed in a fixed-term, part-time position for some or all of 2019, you should indicate this on your application, and the Department of Education will adjust the earnings threshold downward, on a pro rata basis.